When Honey-sempai swung in from a vine and kicked a fully armed, armored, and dojo-trained private soldier in the face. Complete with Tarzan yell.

 Chapter 80 is, like the finale of the anime, one huge Moment of Awesome.
 It's topped off with a Crowning Moment of Heartwarming as Haruhi finally tells Tamaki she loves him.

-In Chapter 80, so it might not need to be here, but the host club fangirls helping Tamaki get to the airport.
+In Chapter 80, so it might not need to be here, but Renge and the other host club fangirls helping Tamaki get to the airport.
 For teenage girls, that's insanely badass.

 The episode showing how Kyoya and Tamaki meet had a moment where we see the symbolic picture Kyoya has been painting.
 Up to now, Kyoya has stayed within the thick frame, but the final view shows an odd smear leading out.
 Pan back and a huge rose is revealed above the painting.